oneeve8/kobble-data/content/How to Pray the Rosary.md

 Hail Mary, full of grace
 The lord is with thee.
-Blessed art thou among women
+Blessed art thou among women,
-And blessed is the fruit of thy womb Jesus
+And blessed is the fruit of thy womb, Jesus.

 *Holy Mary, Mother of God
 Pray for us sinners